Q: What is included in the price of the cruise?

 Q: The lineup of instructors is amazing!
 Can you guarantee that every instructor will be available during the cruise and I will get instruction from all of them?

-A: It is the intention of GE and all the instructors that every BJJ participant will have instruction time with the 3 champions.
+A: It is the intention of GE and all the instructors that every BJJ participant will have instruction time with all the champions.
 Unfortunately, we have no control over “unforeseen circumstances” (illnesses or other personal issues experienced by any instructor).

 All seminars will have registrations on a first come first serve basis.
 All instructors will teach multiple sessions, so you should have a chance to train with every black belt you wish.
 A schedule of seminars will be released shortly before we sail.
 We will also provide schedules onboard the ship, and it will be posted in your cabin.